SSWConsulting/SSW.Rules.Content/rules/do-you-look-for-memory-leaks/rule.md

 ---
-seoDescription: "Identify and prevent common memory leaks in UI, middle tiers and RIA services with best practices."
+seoDescription: Identify and prevent common memory leaks in UI, middle tiers and RIA services with best practices.
 type: rule
 archivedreason:
 title: Do you look for memory leaks?
 guid: 59dfe0f7-408d-462b-b489-57cf614e4a04
 uri: do-you-look-for-memory-leaks